HYAORKFY/COMPX234-A4/README.md

    ```
    java UDPserver <port>
    ```
-   <port>: The port number on which the server listens, for example, `51234`.
+   - port: The port number on which the server listens, for example, `51234`.
 3. Ensure that the server directory contains the files available for download.

 ### Client Startup